Importance of Play

 - Solitary independent play (playing alone).
-Child plays on her/his own, without engaging with other children.
-Plays with toys which are not used by other and has his/her own goals.
+The child plays on her/his own, without engaging with other children.
+Plays with toys that are not used by others and have his/her own goals.

 - Parallel activity.
 The child still plays on their own, but the activity they choose brings them closer to other children.
 The toys are like those of children who are close by, and there is no control over who comes and goes in the near proximity.
 The child is playing side-to-side, not with, others.

-- Cooperative or organised supplementary play.
-In this type of play children play together, have a common goal, different roles with the aim to create a material object or to dramatize situation of adult life.
+- Cooperative or organized supplementary play.
+In this type of play, children play together, have a common goal, different roles with the aim to create a material object, or to dramatize the situation of adult life.
 One or two children direct the activity of others.